What Is Supplemental Health Insurance?

 • Plans offered by your employer.
 If you have health insurance through work, look at what supplemental plans are offered.
 Some employers may even pay part of your premiums.

 • Your deductible.
-A family enrolled in a high-deductible health plan (HDHP) may be required to pay up to $14,000 before the plan begins paying its share.9 If you’re enrolled in an HDHP, supplemental insurance may protect your savings and help you budget.
-This is sometimes called gap insurance.
-(Note that this is distinct from Medicare supplemental insurance, also known as Medigap, for those enrolled in Medicare.)
+A family enrolled in a high-deductible health plan (HDHP) may be required to pay up to $14,000 before the plan begins paying its share.

 • Your risk tolerance.
-As with many insurance decisions, your comfort with risk, as well as factors like age, income and number of dependents, may come into play when weighing different options.
-You may decide that a particular supplemental policy isn’t worth it, or you may look at it as valuable peace of mind.
+As with many insurance decisions, your comfort level with risk, as well as factors such as age, income, and the number of dependents, may influence your decision when weighing different options.

-When buying supplemental insurance, check to see what the plan covers.
-Read the policy documents carefully and make sure you understand the limitations and exclusions (what the plan won’t cover) and how it will work with the benefits of your primary insurance.10
+When purchasing supplemental insurance, verify what the plan covers.
+Read the policy documents carefully and make sure you understand the limitations and exclusions (what the plan won’t cover) and how it will work with the benefits of your primary insurance.

 What Are Common Types of Supplemental Health Insurance?